ksingletary/Bizinc_Assessment/Backend/Nodejs_Bookstore(express, middleware, db)/README.md

 3. Create the database and populate with these commands:
    - psql (to enter postgres CLI)
    - CREATE DATABASE books;
-   - psql -u books -d books < data.sql (back inside terminal)
+   - psql -U postgres -d books < data.sql (enter this back inside terminal)
 4. Run the app:
    - npm start
 5. Test with a curl request(copy and paste into terminal):